CesarWKR/CSG-Braycurtis/README.md

 ```

 This project is licensed under the MIT License.
-[See the](./LICENSE) file for more details.
+[See the LICENSE](./LICENSE) file for more details.

 # Results

-You can see the tests performed at
+You can see the tests performed in the folder [CSG and similarity](./CSG%20and%20similarity/).
+Inside this folder you will find the Jupiter optimized codes for each type of similarity (Intra-class, All dataset and combined).